rustwasm/wasm-pack/docs/src/tutorials/npm-browser-packages/template-deep-dive/src-lib-rs.md

 If we were to write the `greet` function without the `#[wasm_bindgen]` attribute, then `greet` would not be easily accessible within JavaScript.
 Furthermore, we wouldn't be able to natively convert certain types such as `&str` between JavaScript and Rust.
 So, both the `#[wasm_bindgen]` attribute and the prior import of `alert` allow `greet` to be called from JavaScript.

 This is all you need to know to interface with JavaScript, at least to start!
 You can learn a bunch more by reading the [`wasm-bindgen` documentation]!
+We also will discuss this just a few [sections ahead](https://rustwasm.github.io/docs/wasm-pack/tutorials/npm-browser-packages/template-deep-dive/wee_alloc.html).

 [`wasm-bindgen` documentation]: https://rustwasm.github.io/docs/wasm-bindgen/

-If you are curious about the rest, read on.

 ## 3. `wee_alloc` dependecy